1. Working with Text

 Note: There are other ways to access an Editor instance:

 Note: Editor also allows access to different models of text representation.
-The model classes are located in editor, and include:
+The model classes are located in the editor and include:

 Safely Replacing Selected Text in the Document